andbeder/WordParser/README.md

 Without the `--csv` option the script attempts to upload a dataset named `Word_Frequency_File` to CRM Analytics using the REST API.

+The generated dataset now only includes individual words.
+The old `Phrase` type has been deprecated, so output records contain the columns `Field`, `Word`, and `CaseId`.

 ## Example

 ```bash